 “When is a cosmetics company considered more than just makeup?” the publication asks.
 “When history illustrates that a brand has consistently stepped up to help the administration and citizens of the United States of America.
 Merle Norman Cosmetics was founded by Merle Nethercutt Norman during the Great Depression in 1931.
 In WWII, Merle Norman was called to duty to manufacture machine gun oil and camouflage sticks.
 She was proud to help her fellow Americans and soldiers on the front line.
 2020 is no different.”

-E-commerce store helps drive sales and profitability for franchise owners
+How does the e-commerce store contribute to driving sales and profitability for franchise owners?

 The real reason why Merle Norman has swiftly recovered from the crisis and continues to experience strong sales is that people love our products.